SCSU student dies following gymnastics training accident

 NEW HAVEN, CT (WFSB) -- A Southern Connecticut State University student has died following a gymnastics training accident on Friday.

-Melanie Coleman, a nursing major, died on Sunday after sustaining a serious injury during gymnastics training, the university said.
+Melanie Coleman, a nursing major, died on Sunday, two days after she suffered a serious spinal injury after slipping off the uneven bars.

+She was training on an apparatus she had worked on thousands of times.

 “Her coaches and professors describe Melanie as a special young woman, who excelled both in the classroom and in the gym,” said SCSU President Joe Bertolino.
 “Our deepest sympathies are extended to her family and friends on this tragic loss.”